Login

 The interest rates actually negotiated are often below the benchmark rates.

-Example: the best interest rate brokered by HypoPlus for a 10-year fixed-rate mortgage at the end of December 2024 was 1.15% – at a reference rate of 1.63%.
+For example, the best interest rate brokered by HypoPlus for a 10-year fixed-rate mortgage at the end of September 2025 was 1.26% – while the benchmark rate amounted to 1.68%.
+For the entire term, this means a saving of 31,500 francs on a mortgage of 750,000 francs.

 You can find the latest rates, which are updated daily, in the Comparis mortgage rate overview.